St Mary’s Surgery response to COVID-19

-We are now booking appointments for the COVID vaccination - Patients are called in priority groups - we are currently booking appointments for patients over the age of 80 and Healthcare/Care Home workers - please call 01922 775151 to book your appointment now.
+We are now booking appointments for the COVID vaccination - Patients are called in priority groups - we are currently booking appointments for patients between the ages of 16-64 years who have underlying health conditions - please call 01922 775151 to book your appointment now.

 Latest Corona Virus update for patients at St Mary's Surgery

 PLEASE HELP OUR TEAM HELP YOU

 PLEASE DO NOT COME INTO THE SURGERY UNTIL FURTHER NOTICE

 · a high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)

 · a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 · a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

 Most people with coronavirus have at least 1 of these symptoms.

 What to do if you have symptoms